Highland Council: Composition

-Of the independent councillors, sixteen form the 'Highland Independent' group, which is in coalition with the SNP to form the council's administration.
-Eight sit as the 'Highland Alliance' group, and the other is not aligned to a group.
+Of the independent councillors, the majority formed the 'Highland Independent' group, which is in coalition with the SNP to form the council's administration.
+The rest of the independents now sit as the 'Highland Alliance' group alongside the other opposition parties.
 The next election is due in 2027.

 Premises

 The council is based at the Highland Council Headquarters on Glenurquhart Road, in Inverness.
 The oldest part of the building was originally a school, which was completed in 1876.
 The complex was bought by the old Inverness-shire County Council in the 1930s and was significantly extended in the 1960s.
 Inverness-shire County Council had held its meetings at Inverness Castle, but the council chamber there was too small to accommodate the Highland Regional Council created in 1975.
 The regional council therefore used the Glenurquhart Road building as its main offices, but initially held its meetings in the larger council chamber at the former Ross and Cromarty County Council's headquarters at County Buildings, Dingwall.
 A new council chamber was subsequently built at Glenurquhart Road in 1986.
 The council also has numerous area offices.